Aegisub/aegisite/source/docs/3.1/Automation/Lua/Registration.html.md

   (Grayed out or not.)
 If no validation function is provided the macro is always available.
 This function must follow the [[macro validation function API|Automation/Lua/Registration#macrovalidationfunction]].
+* **is_active_function** (function, optional) - This function is called to determine whether the menu item should be shown with a check mark next to it.
+  If no function is provided the macro is never checked.
+This function uses the same API as validation functions, and all of the same caveats apply.

 ### aegisub.register_filter  ###